A Random Rule Model: Application: Procedural Heterogeneity in Risky Choice

 \subsection{Two-step econometric estimates}

-Table~\ref{tab:two_step} reports the results of the two-step econometric estimator described in Section~\ref{subsec:estimation_inference}, applied to the same data.
-The first stage groups menus into $47$ cells by $k$-means on $z(A)$ and recovers cellwise normalized weights $\hat\omega(x^{(k)})$ via constrained least squares on the $H^{(k)}$ matrices (minimizing $\|H^{(k)}\omega\|^2$ subject to $\omega_{f_0}=1$, $\omega_f\ge\varepsilon$).
-The second stage regresses $\log\hat\omega_f(x^{(k)})$ on the cell centroids $[1,x^{(k)}]$ to recover the affine gate coefficients $(\hat\alpha_f,\hat\beta_f)$.
-This implementation involves two practical modifications relative to the estimator analyzed in Theorem~\ref{thm:two_step}: approximate binning via $k$-means in place of exact common-feature cells, and positivity constraints on the first-stage weights.
-Both are standard: binning is asymptotically innocuous under smooth variation of $\omega(x)$, and the positivity constraints do not bind when true weights are strictly positive.
-The two-step results should accordingly be read as an econometric cross-check motivated by the identification theory, rather than as carrying the full inferential status of Theorem~\ref{thm:two_step}.
+Table~\ref{tab:two_step} reports the two-step econometric estimates.
+The first stage groups menus into $47$ cells by $k$-means on $z(A)$ and recovers cellwise normalized weights via constrained least squares on the $H^{(k)}$ matrices; the second stage regresses log-weights on cell centroids to recover the affine gate coefficients (see Appendix~\ref{app:two_step_details} for details).
+The results should be read as an econometric cross-check motivated by the identification theory.

-The two-step responsibility weights $w_f$ show moderate-to-good agreement with the MSE-fitted decomposition: Spearman rank correlation is $0.70$ ($\text{Pearson}=0.40$). \textsc{SAL}, \textsc{REG}, and \textsc{A2} appear in the top five under both estimators, but point estimates and ordinal ranks differ.
-The most notable discrepancy involves the attention rules: \textsc{A1} carries the largest MSE weight ($w_f=0.28$) but drops to fifth under the two-step procedure ($w_f=0.11$), while \textsc{SAL} is the most prominent two-step rule ($w_f=0.23$) but ranks third under MSE ($w_f=0.09$).
-These differences are expected.
-The attention rules are one-sided: \textsc{A1} always recommends $L^1$ and \textsc{A2} always recommends $L^2$, regardless of the menu.
-They therefore contribute no within-cell variation in decisive-side patterns --- precisely the variation that the first-stage constrained least squares exploits to identify rule weights.
-Their two-step weights are identified only residually, after the structured rules with genuine recommendation variation have been fit.
-By contrast, the MSE estimator minimizes prediction error globally and can freely load weight onto the inattention rules.
+The two-step responsibility weights show moderate-to-good agreement with the MSE-fitted decomposition (Spearman $0.70$, Pearson $0.40$).
+The most notable discrepancy involves the attention rules: \textsc{A1} carries the largest MSE weight ($w_f=0.28$) but drops to fifth under the two-step procedure ($w_f=0.11$), while \textsc{SAL} is the most prominent two-step rule ($w_f=0.23$) but ranks third under MSE.
+This is expected: the attention rules are one-sided and contribute no within-cell variation in decisive-side patterns, so their two-step weights are identified only residually.